Mojang/EducationContent/coding-fun/lesson-5/cattle.md

 ### @explicitHints 1

-# Secure the Area
+# Cattle

 ## Step 1
-Step 1 is to build a fence.
+Step 1 is to do with cattle.

 ## Step 2
 When done, press the **Play** buton to compile the code.
 Don't forget to run your code in Minecraft.